suryadeep-khungar/GPT-3.5/Jean_Course Creator/README.md

 - Interactivity: Engage with the generated content, ask questions, and seek clarification from Jean.
 - Feedback: Your feedback is valuable.
 Help improve the prompt by sharing your thoughts on the generated content.

 #### Ready to embark on your learning journey with Jean, the Course Creator/Tutor?
-Let's get started!
+Let's get started!🎓